Fact checkedFact Checked

 Depending on the size of a kidney stone, it may take days, weeks, or months to pass.
 Stones that are bigger than 4 mm can take up to three weeks to leave the body.
 Once kidney stones reach the bladder, they often pass after a few days.
 However, sizable kidney stones can get stuck within the kidney tubes, block or narrow the ureter, or be too difficult to dissolve and pass from the bladder.

 If you are curious about how to pass a kidney stone, there are multiple solutions.
 You can undergo shock wave treatment to break up kidney stones and get them to exit the body.
-Other kidney stones treatments include drinking plenty of water, increasing citric acid intake, or eating diuretic foods.
+Other kidney stone treatments include drinking plenty of water, increasing citric acid intake, or eating diuretic foods.
 Kidney stones that are too large to pass or are creating a blockage require surgery.

 If you want to know how to pass a kidney stone in 24 hours, most kidney stones pass without much interference after a few hours or days.
 However, drinking 2 to 3 quarts of water or more helps to pass a small stone quickly.
 Also, take an alpha-blocker[7] to relax the ureter muscles to help pass stones fast and take pain medication to reduce discomfort and pain.